pqrs/checkrss/README.md

 Finds wether an item's Id is new (returns true) or not (false).

+You must pass an element that is unique. [guid] or [pubDate] use to be unique.

 It stores the last item Id in a file (lastrss.txt) to compare with in new checks.
-Directory must have write permissions (666) if you call it through your web browser.
+Working directory must have write permissions (666) if you call it through your web browser.

 ## Samples